-6 REGULATORY STRATEGY GOVERNANCE
+7 REGULATORY STRATEGY GOVERNANCE

-- 6.1 FSS has established a formal Programme Board to oversee development of its regulatory strategy, providing overall strategic direction and governance assurance.
-Both the Scottish Government and the Food Standards Agency are represented on the Programme Board. - 6.2 Our regulatory strategy will be underpinned by a programme of activities, currently under development, to support delivery of our regulatory outcomes with clear performance indicators.
-FSS will align our delivery approach with the broader Scottish approach to Government and public sector reform, with a clear vision for change and continuous improvement. $^{\rm 10}$
+- 7.1 FSS has established a formal Programme Board to oversee development of its regulatory strategy, providing overall strategic direction and governance assurance.
+Both the Scottish Government and the Food Standards Agency are represented on the Programme Board. - 7.2 Our regulatory strategy will be underpinned by an initial three year programme of work, aligned with the FSS Corporate Plan from 2016 2019, to support strategy implementation and delivery.
+This will include development of clear performance indicators, and alignment of our delivery approach with the broader Scottish approach to Government and public sector reform, with a clear vision for change and continuous improvement.
+9